LisaHJung/O4B/README.md

 });

 ```
-4. Start the tracing system to begin recording traces and sending them to the collector:
+4. Start the tracing system to begin recording traces and sending them to the Collector:
 ```
 sdk.start();
 ```